Keyboard shortcuts

 Overview

-ic-dbms provides a rich set of data types for defining table schemas.
-Each type maps to both Rust types and Candid types for seamless integration with the Internet Computer ecosystem.
+wasm-dbms provides a rich set of data types for defining table schemas.
+Each type maps to standard Rust types for seamless integration.

 Type categories: